 Best For

-Chiropractic, integrative medicine, and regenerative practices that market stem cell activation and tissue regeneration benefits.
-Cash-pay clinics building premium shockwave service lines.
+Chiropractic, regenerative medicine, and integrative practices that can charge premium cash-pay pricing and want territory scarcity from SoftWave TRT's authorized-practice model.
+Practices whose patient base responds to stem cell and tissue regeneration positioning.
 The fit is strongest for practices that match the device's positioning on price, clinical evidence requirements, and patient throughput expectations.
 Practices with mismatched economics often regret these purchases within 18 months.

 Beyond practice type, SoftWave OrthoGold 100 fits best when the patient base aligns with the device's strengths.
 For shockwave platforms, this usually means matching device capability to patient demographics, skin type range, and willingness to pay per-session pricing.
 Practices in markets where patients price-shop heavily need to factor that into device selection.
 Practices in concierge or luxury markets can charge premium pricing that justifies premium platforms.